emilsvennesson/shed/documents/meetings/meeting_21-09-06.md

   * Continuous scrolling in sortiment

 * Dev strategy:
-  * In the beginning: Wait with frontend until main.backend is done
+  * In the beginning: Wait with frontend until main.shedbolaget.backend is done
     * Backend
     * UI
   * JavaFX should only be in Controllers and views.